-Your Schedule of Benefits is printed separately from this document and lists the Covered Services unique to your plan.
-It also includes your Copayments, as well as the Annual Copayment Maximum and other important information.
-If you need assistance understanding your Schedule of Benefits, or need a new copy, please call our Customer Service department.
+Your Schedule of Benefits is printed separately from this document and lists the Covered Health Care Services unique to your plan.
+It also includes your Co-payments/ Deductibles, as well as the Annual Co-payment Limit and other important information.
+If you need help understanding your Schedule of Benefits, or need a new copy, please call our Customer Service department.

-Bills From Non-Participating Providers
+Bills From Out-of-Network Providers

-If you receive a bill for a Covered Service from a Physician who is not one of our Participating Providers, and the service was Preauthorized and you haven't exceeded any applicable benefit limits, UnitedHealthcare will pay for the service, less the applicable Copayment.
-(Preauthorization isn't required for Emergency Services and Urgently Needed Services.
+If you receive a bill for a Covered Health Care Service from a Physician who is not one of our Network Providers, and the service was Prior Authorized and you have not exceeded any applicable benefit limits, UnitedHealthcare will pay for the service, less the applicable Co-payment/ Deductible.
+(Prior Authorization is not required for Emergency Health Care Services and Urgently Needed Services.
 See Section 4.
-Emergency and Urgently Needed Services.)
-Non-Participating Providers may not balance bill you for Emergency Services.
-You are only required to pay the copayment amount specified in your Schedule of Benefits.
-You may also submit a bill to us if a Non-Participating Provider has refused payment directly from UnitedHealthcare.
+Emergency Health Care and Urgently Needed Services.)
+Out-of-Network Providers may not send you a bill you for Emergency Health Care Services.
+You are only required to pay the co-payment amount specified in your Schedule of Benefits.
+You may also submit a bill to us if an Out-of-Network Provider has refused payment directly from UnitedHealthcare.

-If you receive Covered Services in a contracting In-Network facility but from a Non-Participating Provider, you are only required to pay the copayment amount specified in your Schedule of Benefits.
-An In-Network "contracting health facility" includes, but not limited to, a licensed hospital; ambulatory surgery center or other outpatient setting, lab, radiology or imaging center.
+If you receive Covered Health Care Services in a Network contracting health care facility but from an Out-of-Network individual health professional, you are only required to pay the Co-payment/ Deductible amount shown in your Schedule of Benefits.
+A Network "contracting health facility" includes, but not limited to, a licensed hospital; ambulatory surgery center or other outpatient setting, lab, radiology or imaging center.
+You should not be billed more than the amounts shown on your Schedule of Benefits.